-Altitude sickness aside, Cusco is one of my favorite Latin American cities that I have visited.
+Altitude sickness aside (read all about how to prevent altitude sickness at Machu Picchu here!), Cusco is one of my favorite Latin American cities that I have visited.
 This past year, I started my South American journey in Peru with three main objectives in mind:

 Take a charter plane over the Nazca lines, have my picture taken next to at least one cute llama and trek the impressive mountain of Huayna Picchu.
 Luckily, I was able to fulfill all of them and more.